kbeaverson/pokemon-teambuilder/docs/ood_process/databases/sqlite-schema.md

 # SQLite Database Schema
 This is the database schema for my sqlite database.
 ```
 CREATE TABLE "pokemon" (
 	"id" TEXT NOT NULL,
 	"name" TEXT NOT NULL,
 	"dex_num" INTEGER NOT NULL,
 	"type" TEXT NOT NULL,
 	"is_pre_evolution" INTEGER NOT NULL,
 	"weight" REAL NOT NULL,
 	"gender_ratio" REAL NOT NULL,
 	"is_mythical" INTEGER NOT NULL,
 	"is_legendary" INTEGER NOT NULL,
 	"is_max" INTEGER NOT NULL,
 	"is_mega" INTEGER NOT NULL,
 	"mandatory_item_name" TEXT,
-	"base_hp"	INTEGER NOT NULL,
-	"base_atk"	INTEGER NOT NULL,
-	"base_def"	INTEGER NOT NULL,
-	"base_spa"	INTEGER NOT NULL,
-	"base_spd"	INTEGER NOT NULL,
-	"base_spe"	INTEGER NOT NULL,
+	"base_stats" TEXT NOT NULL,
 	PRIMARY KEY("id")
 );

 CREATE TABLE "moves" (